Mungert69/FreeNetworkMonitorBlog/content/posts/PredictiveAnalyticsHowAIAnticipatesNetworkIssues.md

 featured: false
 draft: false
 ---
 In today’s always-on world, network downtime can be disastrous.
 Imagine knowing ahead of time that one of your critical servers or services is likely to go down – before your customers or team notice anything wrong.
-That’s the promise of predictive analytics, and with the Quantum Ready Monitor Assistant, it’s within your reach.
+That’s the promise of predictive analytics, and with the Quantum Network Monitor Assistant, it’s within your reach.
 In this blog post, we’ll walk through a real-world conversation showing how the assistant helps users leverage AI to anticipate potential network issues, sending early warnings before full outages occur.

 Let’s dive into a practical example:

 User: I want to set up monitoring for my company’s main website and get notified if you think it might go down soon—before any real outage happens.

 Assistant: Absolutely!
-The Quantum Ready Monitor Assistant uses advanced analytics, looking at trends like response times, uptimes, and anomaly detection to flag issues early.
+The Quantum Network Monitor Assistant uses advanced analytics, looking at trends like response times, uptimes, and anomaly detection to flag issues early.

 First, let’s set up your website to be monitored.
 We’ll use HTTP and HTTPS checks, which will monitor the site’s general availability and its secure certificate.